ShiftLeftSecurity/scan-docs/docs/getting-started/README.md

     ```bash
     docker run --rm -e "WORKSPACE=${PWD}" -e "GITHUB_TOKEN=${GITHUB_TOKEN}" -v "$PWD:/app" shiftleft/scan scan --src /app --type depscan
     ```

+    !!!
+Note
+    `GITHUB_TOKEN` is required even if you are planning to use scan with GitLab, Bitbucket and other providers.
+Dependency and license lookup for open-source packages is heavily traffic shaped by GitHub themselves and hence would not work without this token.

 === "Node.js"
     Specify `nodejs` as the type.